 Because you wouldn’t believe me if I told you!
 So here goes!

 Well, we decided we wanted to open up our view.
 We have the most amazing sunsets here, and I don’t want to miss out any longer.
-I won’t go into details on the removal of this beast of a crop, but I did manage to save some of the largest bamboo stalks for this garden art project that I’m sharing with you today.
+I won’t go into the details of removing this beast of a crop, but I did manage to save some of the largest bamboo stalks for this garden art project I’m sharing with you today.

 SUPPLY LIST: